LambdaSharp/Alexa-AdventureBot-Challenge/README.md

 5. Under `Code` > `Environment Variables`
     1. Add key: `adventure_file`
     2. Add value pointing to the JSON file (replace with your bucket name and file path): `s3://lambdasharp/AdventureBot/sample-adventure.json`
-    3. Clic `Save`
+    3. Click `Save`
 6. Under `Triggers`
     1. Click `Add Trigger`
     2. Select `Alexa Skills Kit`

 ### 5) Create AdventureBot Alexa Skill
-The following steps set up the Alexa Skill with an invocation name, a predefiend set of voice commands, and associates it with the AdventureBot AWS Lambda function.
+The following steps set up the Alexa Skill with an invocation name, a predefined set of voice commands, and associates it with the AdventureBot AWS Lambda function.

 1. [Log into the Amazon Developer Console](https://developer.amazon.com/home.html)
 2. Click on the `ALEXA` tab